-Our general and administrative expenses consist primarily of personnel costs, allocated facilities costs and expenses for outside professional services, including legal, human resource, information technology and audit services.
-Personnel costs consist of salaries, benefits and stock-based compensation.
+Our general and administrative expenses consist primarily of personnel expenses, allocated facilities costs and fees for outside consulting and professional services, including legal, human resource, information technology and audit services.
+Personnel expenses consist of salaries, benefits and stock-based compensation.
 We will incur additional expenses as we increase the size of our administrative function to support the growth of our business.